LuviKunG/LuviKunG/README.md

 ### Other

-- Progressive Web App Design (Which include Web Design and App Design)
+- Progressive Web App design (including web and app design)
-- UX/UI Design & Color Theory
+- UX/UI design & color theory

 ## Certifies

-- Certified on Unity Certified Developer (2016).
+- Certified Unity Developer (2016).
-- Instructor of ICT Basic Training for SMEs in Microsoft Youth Spark & ASEAN Foundation.
+- Instructor for ICT Basic Training for SMEs under Microsoft Youth Spark & ASEAN Foundation.
-- 2nd Winner Prize competition from Good Game Developer Project 2013.
+- Second Prize Winner at the Good Game Developer Project 2013.
-- Teacher Assistance of Ministry of information and Communication Technology about Technology for Accessibility.
+- Teaching Assistant for the Ministry of Information and Communication Technology on Technology for Accessibility.

 ## Working Experience

-### Translucia LLC Sep 2024 - Present
+### Translucia LLC (Sep 2024 - Present)

 **Senior Game Engineer - Unreal Engine**

 Develop an immersive experience using Unreal Engine 5.
 Create a tech spike to explore new technologies and innovations for the company.
 Collaborate on product design throughout the development process.

-### Nomadic Games Co,.Ltd.
-Aug 2023 - Aug 2024
+### Nomadic Games Co., Ltd. (Aug 2023 - Aug 2024)

 **Lead Game Programmer**

 Led AAA action martial arts game design, crafting diverse combat systems with unique moves and skills.
-Managed development of a Chinese martial arts game using Unreal Engine 5 and C++.
-Drove project lifecycle from prototype to production phase
+Managed the development of a Chinese martial arts game using Unreal Engine 5 and C++.
+Drove the project lifecycle from prototype to production.

-### NANUQ Co,.Ltd.
-Mar 2023 - Sep 2023
+### NANUQ Co., Ltd. (Mar 2023 - Sep 2023)

 **Lead and Senior Game Developer**

 Created cinematic scenes for advertising using Unreal Engine 5.
-Oversaw two online mobile game projects, offering key insights to the product owner on project development costs and quality.
+Oversaw two online mobile game projects, providing key insights to the product owner on project development costs and quality.

-### Miimo AI Co,.Ltd.
-Feb 2022 - Feb 2023
+### Miimo AI Co., Ltd. (Feb 2022 - Feb 2023)

 **Game Developer**

-Developed iOS low-code educational game for children.
+Developed an iOS low-code educational game for children.
 Designed Unity editors/tools, including stages and instructional sequence nodes.
-Led iOS to Android migration with optimizations and native button support
+Led the migration from iOS to Android with optimizations and native button support.

-### Casasoft Studio Co,.Ltd.
-Feb 2021 - Feb 2022
+### Casasoft Studio Co., Ltd. (Feb 2021 - Feb 2022)

 **Senior Game Developer**

-Developed two soul-like action game prototypes in Unreal Engine 4, using C++ and Blueprint.
+Developed two soul-like action game prototypes in Unreal Engine 4 using C++ and Blueprints.
 Employed Scrum-based Agile Project Management for effective oversight.
-Mentored and trained intern programmer and junior developer in game development.
+Mentored and trained an intern programmer and junior developer in game development.

-### Vonder (Thailand) Co.,Ltd. Oct 2019 - Feb 2021
+### Vonder (Thailand) Co., Ltd. (Oct 2019 - Feb 2021)

 **Senior Game Designer & Senior Game Developer**

 Designed and developed three Unity WebGL games.
 Managed public relations for company projects.
-Mentored junior developers.
-Provided strategic counsel on project cost and quality to leadership.
+Mentored junior developers and provided strategic counsel on project cost and quality to leadership.

-### Zai Studio June 2019 - Oct 2019
+### Zai Studio (June 2019 - Oct 2019)

 **Senior Game Developer**

 Designed and developed a multiplayer mini-game project.
 Managed public relations for interactive projects.

-### ZERO-bit Co.,Ltd. May 2018 - February 2019
+### ZERO-bit Co., Ltd. (May 2018 - Feb 2019)

 **Game Director, Game Designer, Senior Game Developer & Marketing Coordinator**

 Directed and designed seven mobile games, overseeing the full development process.
-Managed projects using Objective and Key Result Management System for organizational alignment.
+Managed projects using an Objective and Key Result Management System for organizational alignment.

-### YGGDrazil Group Co., Ltd. June 2016 - May 2018
+### YGGDrazil Group Co., Ltd. (June 2016 - May 2018)

-**Game Designer & AI Game Developer, with a liitle bit of Project Management**
+**Game Designer & AI Game Developer, with a bit of Project Management**

-Designed and developed VR game "NUMBER 6" for HTC Vive and KAT VR.
-Created mobile VR game "NUMBER 5" for Android, iOS, and Oculus.
-Contributed as AI Game Developer for PC game "Home Sweet Home: EP.1"
+Designed and developed the VR game "NUMBER 6" for HTC Vive and KAT VR.
+Created the mobile VR game "NUMBER 5" for Android, iOS, and Oculus.
+Contributed as an AI Game Developer for the PC game "Home Sweet Home: EP.1".

-### arkavis siam Co., Ltd. May 2014 - January 2016
+### arkavis siam Co., Ltd. (May 2014 - Jan 2016)

 **Game Developer**

-Developed frontend and backend for 3 games.
-RETRO WINGS, RAMA RUN and ZOMBIE RUSH.
+Developed the frontend and backend for three games: RETRO WINGS, RAMA RUN, and ZOMBIE RUSH.

-### Kasetsart University 2011
+### Kasetsart University (2011)

 **Web Programmer**

-Developed a website of Kasetsart University, Faculty of Agriculture for Master degree online registration using PHP to create printable document as PDF file.
+Developed a website for Kasetsart University, Faculty of Agriculture, for Master's degree online registration using PHP to generate printable documents in PDF format.

 ## Activities

 - Moderator of Thai Game Industry Career (TGIC).
-- Certified on Unity Certified Developer 2016.
+- Certified Unity Developer (2016).
-- 1st Winner Prize of Popular Vote from Good Game Developer Project 2013.
+- First Prize Winner for the Popular Vote at the Good Game Developer Project 2013.
-- 2nd Winner Prize of competition from Good Game Developer Project 2013.
+- Second Prize Winner at the Good Game Developer Project 2013.
-- 2nd Winner Prize of Popular Vote from Thai Game Jam 2013.
+- Second Prize Winner for the Popular Vote at Thai Game Jam 2013.
 - Founder & Moderator of 4DBox Group.
-- Youtube Partnership on irpgTV channel, aiming for review games in Thailand.
+- YouTube partner on the irpgTV channel, which focuses on game reviews in Thailand.
-- Twitch Livestream partner.
+- Twitch livestream partner.
-- Teacher Assistance of Ministry of information and Communication Technology.
+- Teaching Assistant for the Ministry of Information and Communication Technology.

 ## Previous Works

 ### Home Sweet Home EP.1

-**Thai Mythology horror game**
+**Thai Mythology Horror Game**

-- Worked as AI Game Developer, developed for all ghosts in the game and some mini puzzle mechanics.
+- Worked as an AI Game Developer; developed all ghost characters and implemented some mini puzzle mechanics.
-- Developed using Unreal Engine 4.17, based on blueprint.
+- Developed using Unreal Engine 4.17 and Blueprints.
 - Available for purchase on Steam.

-### NUNBER 5
+### NUMBER 5

-**Virtual-reality of First person action shooting in mobile**
+**Virtual Reality First-Person Action Shooter for Mobile**

 - Worked as Game Designer and Game Developer.
-- Using Unity Engine 5.6.5.
+- Developed using Unity Engine 5.6.5.
-- Support on Oculus GearVR and Cardboard (both Android and iOS).
+- Supported on Oculus GearVR and Cardboard (for both Android and iOS).
 - Available for purchase on Oculus (Gear VR).

 ### RETRO WINGS (2015 - 2016)

-**Arcade mobile platfrom game**
+**Arcade Mobile Platform Game**

-- This game has 100,000 - 500,000 downloads in China in a month.
+- Achieved 100,000 to 500,000 downloads in China within a month.
-- Has a different version called RETRO WINGS LITE available for HTML5.
+- There is a different version called RETRO WINGS LITE available for HTML5.
-- Using Unity Engine 4.6.
+- Developed using Unity Engine 4.6.
 - Available for free on iOS and Android.

 ### RAMA RUN (2016)

-**Arcade mobile platfrom game**
+**Arcade Mobile Platform Game**

-- Worked as User Interface Developer.
+- Worked as a User Interface Developer.
-- Using Unity Engine 4.6.
+- Developed using Unity Engine 4.6.
 - Available for free on Android.

 ### Flappy LuviKunG (2014)

-**Just a normal 'Flappy Bird' clone game**
+**A Simple 'Flappy Bird' Clone Game**

-- This game has been created in 6 hours, with touch screen supported.
+- Created in 6 hours and supports touch screens.
-- Inspired by Flappy Bird, But much easier to play.
+- Inspired by Flappy Bird, but much easier to play.
-- Using Construct 2 with pure blueprint events.
+- Developed using Construct 2 with event-based logic.
-- This game got 10,000 download in first day.
+- Received 10,000 downloads on its first day.
-- Available download for free on [Mediafire](http://www.mediafire.com/file/6q7zd7tpkfwxusj/Frappy_LuviKunG.rar/file).
+- Available for free download on [Mediafire](http://www.mediafire.com/file/6q7zd7tpkfwxusj/Frappy_LuviKunG.rar/file).

 ### Color My Heart (2013)

-**Psychological adventure game**
+**Psychological Adventure Game**

-- Won 2nd Prize of Popular Vote from Thai Game Jam 2013.
+- Won Second Prize for Popular Vote at Thai Game Jam 2013.
-- Using RPG Maker XP with Ruby Script.
+- Developed using RPG Maker XP with Ruby Script.
-- Available download for free on [Global Game Jam Achieved Website (2013)](http://2013-server.globalgamejam.org/2013/color-my-heart)
+- Available for free download on the [Global Game Jam Achieved Website (2013)](http://2013-server.globalgamejam.org/2013/color-my-heart).

-## Other works
+## Other Works

 ### Home Sweet Home EP.2

-**Thai Mythology horror game**
+**Thai Mythology Horror Game**

-- Started a prototype using Unreal Engine 4.22.
+- Started as a prototype using Unreal Engine 4.22.
-- Exit the prototype team later, and start 'NUMBER 6' project.
+- Exited the prototype team later, and started the "NUMBER 6" project.

 ### NUMBER 6

-**Virtual-reality of First person action shooting using HTC Vive**
+**Virtual Reality First-Person Action Shooter using HTC Vive**

-- Developed using Unreal Engine 4.22 which internal customize engine called 'Thor' for VR Games.
+- Developed using Unreal Engine 4.22 with an internally customized engine called "Thor" for VR games.
-- Developed motion tracking system which able to grab stuff and throw, shoot the gun and using light saber to deflect an incoming bullets.
+- Developed a motion tracking system that allows grabbing objects, throwing them, shooting, and using a lightsaber to deflect incoming bullets.
-- Designed and developed during development process.
+- Designed and developed during the project.
-- This project isn't finish and canceled by Game Director.
+- This project was not finished and was canceled by the Game Director.

 # Contacts